sofyansitorus/Woongkir/README.txt

 == Changelog ==

+= 1.1.2 - 2018-01-15 =

+* Fix - The couriers is not displayed if the product weight and dimensions is empty.
+* Improvemnets - Store local storage data at first load only.

 = 1.1.1 - 2018-01-14 =

 * Fix - Prevent request to API server if the destination adddress is not complete.